tiagoavila/tetris_rust/README.md

 This is a simple Tetris game implemented in Rust.
 It features the classic tile-matching puzzle gameplay, leveraging Rust's safety and performance.
 The game includes smooth piece movement, rotation, line clearing, scoring, and audio playback.

+> **Note:** The implementation of this game was inspired by the article ["Challenging projects every programmer should try"](https://austinhenley.com/blog/challengingprojects.html).

 ## Libraries Used

 - **macroquad**: For graphics, windowing, and input handling.